PiyushRaj-27/HMS/README.md

 ## Introduction

-Welcome to the Hospital Management System (Django) GitHub repository!
+Welcome to the Hospital Management System, MediConnect GitHub repository!
 This application, built using Django, is designed to streamline and enhance the operations of healthcare facilities.
 Whether you're a developer contributing to the project or a user exploring its features, this README provides a comprehensive guide to get you started.

 ## Table of Contents